Docs

 ApolloError

-If the produces one or more errors, this object contains either an array of graphQLErrors or a single networkError.
+If the mutation produces one or more errors, this object contains either an array of graphQLErrors or a single networkError.
 Otherwise, this value is undefined.

 For more information, see Handling operation errors.